-- 2.1 The judiciary of the United Kingdom have been independent of the government since at least the early 18th century.
-The Supreme Court of the United Kingdom was established in order to achieve the physical separation of the country's highest court from the House of Lords and thus to clarify the Justices' independence both of government and of Parliament.
-Judicial independence is a cornerstone of our system of government in a democratic society and a safeguard of the freedom and rights of the citizen under the rule of law.
-The Justices will take care that their conduct, official or private, does not undermine their institutional or individual independence or the public appearance of independence. - 2.2 The Justices have all sworn the judicial oath, which states:

-"I will do right to all manner of people after the laws and usages of this Realm, without fear or favour, affection or ill-will."

-In taking that oath, each Justice has acknowledged that he or she is primarily accountable to the law which he or she must administer.
-This involves putting aside private interests and preferences and being alert to attempts to influence decisions or curry favour.

-- 2.3 The Justices may consult with their colleagues when points of difficulty arise on matters of conduct.
-But they are solely responsible for the decisions that they take in the performance of their judicial duties. - 2.4 The Justices must be immune to the effects of publicity, whether favourable or unfavourable.
-But that does not mean ignoring the profound effect which their decisions are likely to have, not only on the parties before the Court, but also upon the wider public whose concerns may well be forcibly expressed in the media.

-- 2.5 The Justices accept their responsibility to promote public understanding of their work and of their decisions.
-But they will show appropriate caution and restraint when explaining or commenting publicly upon their decisions in individual cases. - 2.6 If a Justice is misquoted or misrepresented in the media, the matter will be handled by the Court's communications officer in consultation with the Justice.
+- 2.1 The judiciary of the United Kingdom including the Judicial Committee from its inception has been independent of the government since at least the early 18th century.
+Judicial independence is a cornerstone of any system of government in a democratic society and a safeguard of the freedom and rights of the citizen under the rule of law.
+The members of the Board will take care that their conduct, official or private, does not undermine their institutional or individual independence or the public appearance of independence. - 2.2 The members of the Board have all sworn the judicial oath, to "do right to all manner of people" according to law "without fear or favour, affection or ill-will."
+In taking that oath, each Judge has acknowledged that he or she is primarily accountable to the law which he or she must administer.
+This involves putting aside private interests and preferences and being alert to attempts to influence decisions or curry favour. - 2.3 The members of the Board may consult with their colleagues when points of difficulty arise on matters of conduct.
+But they are solely responsible for the decisions that they take in the performance of their judicial duties. - 2.4 The members of the Board must be immune to the effects of publicity, whether favourable or unfavourable.
+But that does not mean ignoring the profound effect which their decisions are likely to have, not only on the parties before the Court, but also upon the wider public whose concerns may well be forcibly expressed in the media. - 2.5 The members of the Board accept their responsibility to promote public understanding of their work and of their decisions.
+But they will show appropriate caution and restraint when explaining or commenting publicly upon their decisions in individual cases. - 2.6 If a Judge is misquoted or misrepresented in the media, the matter will be handled by the Board's communications officer in consultation with the Judge.